 An eclectic range of concerts take place every Saturday and Sunday at 6:00 pm. between September and June and the art exhibitions run for only a couple of weeks; however, there are constantly new ones.

 Rue de Rivoli is a popular street and at some time you’ll likely be walking down or past it as the Hotel de Ville is just to the east and Ile de la Cité is just south of here.
-Drop and and have a peek at what could be the next trend in art.
+Drop in and have a peek at what could be the next trend in art.

 59 Rivoli: http://www.59rivoli.org